- Pacifiers are beneficial for babies for the first six months of their lives, but the risks might outweigh the benefits after age two.

 - After six months the pacifier can change from a non-nutritive sucking object to an object of affection that gives your little one a sense of security.

 - It’s recommended to introduce the pacifier after breastfeeding habits are well established, generally within the first weeks.

 - The use of the pacifier can be a hard habit to break, removing it might cause your little one anxiety.
 Some alternatives include singing, rocking, and listening to soft music.
 For youngsters, you can try activities, toys, or other objects of affection.

 - Consistent findings show that the use of the pacifier after 3 years of age is associated with a higher incidence of malocclusion.

 - Use one-piece pacifiers, since two-piece models can break and become a choking hazard.

-- Don´t tie the pacifier to your little one’s crib since it can be a hazard.
+- Don’t tie the pacifier to your little one’s crib since it can become a hazard.

-- Pacifiers come in different sizes and shapes, try different kinds until you find the right one for your little one, always keeping in mind to look for a one-piece model.
+- They come in different sizes and shapes, try different kinds until you find the right one for your little one, always keeping in mind to look for a one-piece model.